FastDevCo/react-intro/pre-material.md

 git clone git@github.com:FastDevCo/react-intro.git
 cd example_solution/
 npm install
-webpack --config webpack.config.js --watch
+npm run build

-# other window, same dir, start your webserver
+npm run server

-python -m http.server  # if you went python3
+# app should now run on http://localhost:8080, check with your browser

-# app should now run on port localhost:8000, check with your browser
+# If you have something running on that port see the output of the last command to point out in which port the server is running.
 ```

 ### Install Node.js